260 Golden Gate Avenue

 · Position requires routine TB (Tuberculosis) testing and documentation (post-offer).

 · Attend meetings, trainings, certification courses, etc. as required.

 · Work involves moderate exposure to unusual elements, such as extreme temperatures, dirt, dust, fumes, smoke, unpleasant odors, and/or loud noises.

 · Moderate physical activity.
 Requires handling of average-weight objects up to 25 pounds or standing and/or walking for more than four (4) hours per day.

 · Work environment involves some exposure to hazards or physical risks, which require following basic safety precautions.

 How To Apply

-- Please attach your résumé AND a brief letter of interest.
+· Please attach your résumé and a letter of interest.